 I recommend starting by washing your hair every other day and gradually increasing the time between shampoos as your schedule allows.
 I truly never imagined I’d be a once-a-week shampoo kind of girl, but after working on decreasing the time between shampoos I now wash my hair every 4 to 6 days (on average).

 The key is figuring out how to style your hair on “dirty” hair days and getting used to the feeling of your hair not being squeaky clean.
 Like I said, it takes time, but eventually, you’ll hate the feeling of your clean hair and plan your clean hair days for days when you don’t have to be seen in public instead of the other way around.

 Tips for Extending Your Shampoo Day Further

 Getting used to the way your hair looks, feels, and behaves when it’s not clean is one of the hardest things to get past when you’re learning to not wash your hair every day.
-The use of a dry shampoo or a texture powder can take the look of greasy hair away (it absorbs the oil), but the feeling of dry shampoo can take a little getting used to.
+The use of dry shampoo or a texture powder can take the look of greasy hair away (it absorbs the oil), but the feeling of dry shampoo can take a little getting used to.
 It’s really a lot like getting used to new textures in food.
 It’s just something different.